su-cs408/su-cs408.github.io/index.md

 # Office Hours

-Office Hours will be held online via Whereby and the links for each assistant are in the table below.
+Office hours will be held online via Whereby and the links for each assistant are in the table below.

 | Hour/ Day |     **Monday**      |  **Tuesday**  										 |  **Wednesday**  |  **Thursday**   |     **Friday**      |
 | :-------: | :-----------------: | :-----------: 										 | :-------------: | :-------------: | :-----------------: |